 Rates are determined based on the actual risk each vehicle represents for being involved in a claim, and the actual costs of paying that claim.
-To reduce rate shock for customers, increases and decreases will be capped to a reasonable level.
+To reduce rate shock for customers, increases and decreases will be capped to a reasonable level for most vehicle groups.